kevenewe/PH_EmployeeDB/README.md

 ## Number of people coming up on retirement
 There are currently 80,109 employees up for retirement.
-Development and production are the deparments that have the most employees up for retirement.
-The following table showes each department and the titles of each employee in the department that are up for retirement.
+Development and production are the departments that have the most employees up for retirement.
+The following table shows each department and the titles of each employee in the department that are up for retirement.

 ![image](https://user-images.githubusercontent.com/117044267/209016481-b540044d-213e-4277-9b18-5cc4add168d2.png)